EMDR and Brainspotting Therapy

 Location: Counseling in Round Rock and virtual counseling for Texas residents

-Insurances Accepted: Aetna (NO AETNA EAP), Blue Cross Blue Shield, Cigna/Evernorth (NO CIGNA EAP), Humana, Multiplan/PHCS, Partners Direct (starting 5-1-24), Sendero, Scott and White, United Health Care (UMR, Oscar, Optum, Allsavers), Moda, Magellan, Triwest-VA, Self pay $150
+Insurances Accepted: Aetna (No EAP), Blue Cross Blue Shield, Cigna/Evernorth (No EAP), Humana (No Medicare programs), Multiplan/PHCS, Partners Direct, Sendero, Scott and White, United Health Care (UMR, Oscar, Optum, Allsavers), Moda, Magellan, Triwest-VA, Self pay $150.
+We DO NOT accept Medicare or Medicaid.

 Expertise: Adults -Individuals only